SelfishGene/SFHQ-T2I-dataset/README.md

-# Synthetic Faces High Quality - Text 2 Image (SFHQ-T2I)
+# Synthetic Faces High Quality - Text2Image (SFHQ-T2I)

 ![SFHQ-T2I dataset Flux1.pro samples](https://raw.githubusercontent.com/SelfishGene/SFHQ-T2I-dataset/main/figures/FLUX1_pro_images_with_prompts.jpg)

-This dataset consists of 122,726 high quality 1024x1024 curated face images.
+This dataset consists of 122,726 high-quality 1024x1024 curated face images.
 It was created by generating random prompt strings that were sent to multiple "text to image" models (Flux1.pro, Flux1.dev, Flux1.schnell, SDXL, DALL-E 3) and curating the results using a semi-manual process.

-The prompts describe various faces with different attributes and conditions to ensure extreme variance in ethnicities, poses, accessories, jewelry, hairstyles and colors, expressions, backgrounds, and more.
-Due to our ability to control each of these attributes independently via the text prompt, this dataset exhibits previously unprecedented variance and diversity of generated face datasets along most attributes.
+The prompts describe various faces with different attributes and conditions to ensure extreme variance and diversity in ethnicities, poses, accessories, jewelry, hairstyles and hair colors, expressions, backgrounds, lighting, and more.
+Due to our ability to control each of these attributes independently via the text prompt, this dataset exhibits a previously unprecedented degree of variance and diversity among publicly available face datasets along most facial attributes.
+Additionally, it is free of privacy concerns and licensing issues because all images are synthetically generated.

-The Quality of the images is high (higher than the [SFHQ dataset](https://github.com/SelfishGene/SFHQ-dataset)), with most images being photorealistic and of high resolution.
+The SFHQ-T2I dataset features high-quality images, surpassing those of the [SFHQ dataset](https://github.com/SelfishGene/SFHQ-dataset), with most being photorealistic and of high resolution.
 The dataset is paired with the prompts used to generate each image, allowing for a wide range of applications in text-to-image synthesis, face analysis, and other machine learning tasks.

 ![SFHQ-T2I dataset all model images](https://raw.githubusercontent.com/SelfishGene/SFHQ-T2I-dataset/main/figures/all_model_images.jpg)